liamirpy/RAX-NET_ISCHEMIC_STROKE_SEGMENTATION/README.md

 In previous section we categorized data based on the distribution of data in batches for the reason that we dissuced in previous section. in This section we developed the code for read the data based on that categorized batches for training model and generate a numpy arry for all data to load the data for training and evaluation model easily .
-Also, we should mention that all data after loading normilzed between 0 to 255 as float and put it in numpy arry.
+Also, we should mention that all data after loading normilzed between 0 to 255 as float and put it in numpy array.

+ The numpy array has a shape of (maximum_batch, batch_size, image.shape[0], image.shape[1], image.shape[2], 1).

+We also add the code for loading data with out batch distribution.
+ The numpy array has a shape of (maximum_batch * batch_size, image.shape[0], image.shape[1], image.shape[2], 1).

 for more details, please refer to the [Data Preparation](./Data_Prepration).